Fish finger

 Fish fingers (British English) or fish sticks (American English and Canadian English) are a processed food made using a whitefish, such as cod, hake, haddock, or pollock, which has been battered or breaded and formed into a rectangular shape.
 They are commonly available in the frozen food section of supermarkets.
-They can be baked in an oven, grilled, shallow fried, or deep-fried.
+They can be baked in an oven, cooked in the microwave, grilled, shallow fried, or deep-fried.

 History

 The term "fish finger" is first referenced in a recipe given in a popular British magazine in 1900, and the dish is often considered symbolic of the United Kingdom by British people.

 The food restrictions during and after WWII expanded the consumption of fish fingers, but companies struggled to maintain decent quality.
-The commercialization of fish fingers may be traced to 1953 when the American company Gorton-Pew Fisheries, now known as Gorton's, was the first company to introduce a frozen ready-to-cook fish finger; the product, named Gorton's Fish Sticks, won the Parents magazine Seal of Approval in 1956.
+The commercialization of fish fingers may be traced to 1953 when the American company General Foods released them under the Birds Eye label.
 The developer of those fish sticks was Aaron L. Brody.